 Babà or Babbà

 This Sicilian cake is one of the world's first cheesecakes.
 The word cassata may derive from the Latin word caseus, which means cheese.
-But some also say it's from Arabic qas'ah, the word for the terra cotta bowl in which it is shaped.
+But some also say it's from the Arabic word qas'ah, indicating the terracotta bowl in which it is shaped.
 It's made with fresh sheep's milk ricotta, although you can use cow's milk ricotta.
 It's found in all areas of Sicily.
-It's an extraordinarily rich delight that also manages to be light and easy to digest.
-Cassata alla Siciliana Recipe
+The cake is an extraordinarily rich delight that also manages to be light and easy to digest.

 Il Pandoro Veronese

 The name of this layered pastry means a thousand leaves.
-The traditional puff pastry used is folded and indeed can yield hundreds of layers as it separates after baking.
+The traditional puff pastry used is folded and can yield hundreds of layers as it separates after baking.
 It is also known as the Napolean.
-While it became popular during the reign of Emporer Napolean I of France, the use seems to be a derivative of the adjective for the Italian city of Naples, napolitain.
+Millefoglie became popular during the reign of Emperor Napolean I of France.
 No matter how you slice it, it's an airy dessert that makes a great birthday cake.
-Millefoglie Recipe

-The name means "white flatbread cake," which sounds rather dull for a cake traditionally eaten during Carnival time prior to Easter.
-It's an amazingly tasty cake, which takes more time to explain than it does to make.
-Schiacciata alla Fiorentina Recipe
+The name Schiacciata Alla Fiorentina means "white flatbread cake," which sounds rather dull for a cake traditionally eaten during Carnival time prior to Easter.
+It's an amazingly tasty cake that can be made at home.

-This sweet (dolce) layer cake was suggested by classic Italian cookbook author Artusi to celebrate Ferragosto, the mid-August celebration of the Assumption of the Virgin Mary into heaven.
+This sweet layer cake is typically eaten to celebrate Ferragosto, the mid-August celebration of the Assumption of the Virgin Mary into heaven.
 It can be filled with either cream or fruit preserves.